-Domini manages the assets of the Stock Funds and the Bond Fund pursuant to separate Management Agreements.
-The services provided by Domini include furnishing an investment program for the Funds.
-Domini will have authority to determine from time to time what securities are purchased, sold, or exchanged, and what portion of assets of each of the Funds is held uninvested.
-Domini will also perform such administrative and management tasks for the Funds as may from time to time be reasonably requested, including: (a) maintaining office facilities and furnishing clerical services necessary for maintaining the organization of the Funds and for performing administrative and management functions, (b) supervising the overall administration of the Funds, including negotiation of contracts and fees with, and monitoring of performance and billings of, the transfer agent, shareholder servicing agents, custodian, and other independent contractors or agents of the Funds, as applicable, (c) overseeing (with the advice of the counsel to the Funds) the preparation of and, if applicable, the filing of all documents required for compliance by the Funds with applicable laws and regulations, including registration statements, prospectuses, and statements of additional information, Semi-Annual and Annual Reports to shareholders, proxy statements, and tax returns, (d) preparing agendas and supporting documents for, and minutes of meetings of, the Trustees, committees of the Trustees, and shareholders, (e) arranging for maintenance of the books and records of the Funds, (f) maintaining telephone coverage to respond to investor and shareholder inquiries; and (g) answering questions from the general public, the media, and shareholders of the Funds regarding the securities holdings of the Funds, limits on investment, and the Funds' proxy voting philosophy and shareholder activism philosophy.
+Domini manages the assets of Fund pursuant to a Management Agreements.
+The services provided by Domini include furnishing an investment program for the Fund.
+Domini will have authority to determine from time to time what securities are purchased, sold, or exchanged, and what portion of assets of the Fund is held uninvested.
+Domini will also perform such administrative and management tasks for the Fund as may from time to time be reasonably requested, including: (a) maintaining office facilities and furnishing clerical services necessary for maintaining the organization of the Fund and for performing administrative and management functions, (b) supervising the overall administration of the Fund, including negotiation of contracts and fees with, and monitoring of performance and billings of, the transfer agent, shareholder servicing agents, custodian, and other independent contractors or agents of the Fund, as applicable, (c) overseeing (with the advice of the counsel to the Fund) the preparation of and, if applicable, the filing of all documents required for compliance by the Fund with applicable laws and regulations, including registration statements, prospectuses, and statements of additional information, Semi-Annual and Annual Reports to shareholders, proxy statements, and tax returns, (d) preparing agendas and supporting documents for, and minutes of meetings of, the Trustees, committees of the Trustees, and shareholders, (e) arranging for maintenance of the books and records of the Fund, (f) maintaining telephone coverage to respond to investor and shareholder inquiries; and (g) answering questions from the general public, the media, and shareholders of the Fund regarding the securities holdings of the Fund, limits on investment, and the Fund's proxy voting philosophy and shareholder activism philosophy.
 Domini provides persons satisfactory to the Board of Trustees of the Trust to serve as officers of the Trust, as applicable.
 Such officers, as well as certain other employees and Trustees of the Trust, may be directors, officers, or employees of Domini or its affiliates.
 Domini furnishes at its own expense all facilities and personnel necessary in connection with providing these services.

-Unless otherwise terminated, the Management Agreement for each Fund will continue in effect if such continuance is specifically approved at least annually by the Board of Trustees or by a majority of the outstanding voting securities of the applicable Fund at a meeting called for the purpose of voting on such Management Agreement (with the vote of each investor in the applicable Fund being in proportion to the amount of its investment), and, in either case, by a majority of the Trustees who are not parties to such Management Agreement or interested persons of any such party at a meeting called for the purpose of voting on such Management.
+Unless otherwise terminated, the Management Agreement for the Fund will continue in effect if such continuance is specifically approved at least annually by the Board of Trustees or by a majority of the outstanding voting securities of the Fund at a meeting called for the purpose of voting on such Management Agreement (with the vote of each investor in the Fund being in proportion to the amount of its investment), and, in either case, by a majority of the Trustees who are not parties to such Management Agreement or interested persons of any such party at a meeting called for the purpose of voting on such Management.